 Wojcik’s cholesterol at one point topped out at 260.
 At the start of the summer of 2018, that number had dropped to 229.
 By the end of the summer it had fallen to 174.

 The reason for the recent 55-point drop was simply a change in diet.

-Wojcik was among more than 130 Ontario County employees who took part in a county-wide challenge to switch their diets to nothing but plant-based foods for 10 days.
+Wojcik was among more than 130 Ontario County, New York, employees who took part in a county-wide challenge to switch their diets to nothing but plant-based foods for 10 days.
 Participants were challenged to eliminate from their diets meats, dairy products, oils.

 Ten days may not seem like a long time, but without certain comfort foods people are used to eating at their leisure, that 10 days can drag.

 Wojcik, who works in the county finance department, knew he could handle the 10-day challenge and wanted to see if the diet could positively impact his cholesterol numbers, as proponents had told him.
 He was more than pleased — stunned, actually — by the results.